kokkos/kokkos-core-wiki/Custom-Reductions:-Built-In-Reducers.md

 ```

 For the `MinLoc`, `MaxLoc` and `MinMaxLoc` reducers the reduction type is a complex scalar type which is accessible through a `value_type` typedef.
-`MinLoc` and `MaxLoc` have value types which have a simple `val` and `loc` member to store the reduction value and the index respectively.
-Note that index can be a struct itself, for example to store a multi dimensional index result (see later).
+`MinLoc` and `MaxLoc` have value types which contain a `val` and `loc` member to store the reduction value and the index respectively.
+Note that index (`loc`) can be a struct itself, for example to store a multi dimensional index result (see later).

 ```c++
 typedef Kokkos::MinLoc<double,int>::value_type minloc_type;